gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

-\indent To illustrate a test of independence, consider an example involving data from a national random sample taken prior to the 2000 US elections from the data set ``election`` from the package ``poLCA`` (@R-poLCA, @Linzer2011).
+\indent To illustrate a test of independence, consider an example involving data from a national random sample taken prior to the 2000 U.S. elections from the data set ``election`` from the package ``poLCA`` (@R-poLCA, @Linzer2011).
 Each respondent's democratic-republican partisan identification was collected, provided in the ``PARTY`` variable for measurements on a seven-point